khathuynh/blog/content/posts/duo-is-crying.md

 date: 2020-05-20
 draft: false
 summary: >
   Duo the owl hasn't seen you in awhile... do you still want to learn vietnamese?
 Take a 5 minute lesson now!
-Maybe the world doesn't so selfishly belong to you to desctibe.
+Or maybe the world doesn't so selfishly belong to you to describe.

   [I. Let's be symbiotic](/posts/duo-is-crying#lets-be-symbiotic) [II.
 Unfogging a window](/posts/duo-is-crying#unfogging-a-window) [III.
 Prime directive](/posts/duo-is-crying#prime-directive)
 tags: ["third culture kid","marginality", "writing"]
 series: ["Nose boop"]
 ---
 *Adapted from installment #5 of nose boop collection.
 Duo the owl hasn't seen you in awhile... do you still want to learn vietnamese?
 Take a 5 minute lesson now!
 High context vs low context languages.
-Maybe the world doesn't so selfishly belong to me to desctibe.*
+Maybe the world doesn't so selfishly belong to me to describe.*

 {{< figure src="../../images/duo-is-crying.png" alt="Duo the owl is crying" width="80%" height="80%" >}}